"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Related Work

 \subsection{Subjective Content Understanding}

-Besides being used as external knowledge sources in dialogue systems, subjective content, especially user reviews, has been studied in some non-conversational NLP tasks.
-For example, opinion mining \cite{pontiki2016semeval,jiang-etal-2019-challenge} aims to extract opinions and sentiments from user reviews.
-Opinion summarization \cite{chu2019meansum,Angelidis2021ExtractiveOS,Brazinskas2020UnsupervisedOS} is used to distill multiple opinions into a concise summary.
-Subjective question answering \cite{mcauley2016addressing,bjerva-etal-2020-subjqa} is proposed to answer questions based on the user reviews.
-Explainable recommendation \cite{ni2019justifying} aims to generate review-based explanations for the items proposed by a recommendation system.
+Besides being used as external knowledge sources in dialogue systems, subjective content, especially user reviews, has been studied in various non-conversational NLP tasks.
+For example, opinion mining \cite{pontiki2016semeval,jiang-etal-2019-challenge} focuses on extracting opinions and sentiments from user reviews.
+Opinion summarization \cite{chu2019meansum,zhao2020weakly,Brazinskas2020UnsupervisedOS,Angelidis2021ExtractiveOS} is used to distill multiple opinions into concise summaries.
+Subjective question answering \cite{mcauley2016addressing,bjerva-etal-2020-subjqa} have been proposed to answer questions based on user reviews.
+Explainable recommendation \cite{ni2019justifying} aims to generate review-based explanations for the items recommended by a recommendation system.
 Table \ref{tab:related} provides detailed comparisons between SK-TOD and these subjective-content-based benchmarks.
 Generally, SK-TOD requires creating a response that is appropriate to the dialogue context.
 It also requires grounding in multiple subjective knowledge and explicitly considers the diversity of opinions and the proportion of sentiments.